Metrika-Group/rfbapp/README.md

 # *rfbapp*  <img src="man/figures/rfbapp_sticker_logo_rmbgr.png" width="200" align="right" />

-An R package to facilitate generating variable/trait worksheet for [Field Book App](https://play.google.com/store/apps/details?id=com.fieldbook.tracker&hl=es_PE&gl=US).
+An R package to facilitate generating variable/trait forms for [Field Book App](https://play.google.com/store/apps/details?id=com.fieldbook.tracker&hl=es_PE&gl=US).

-[rfbapp](https://github.com/Metrika-Group/rfbapp) aims at creating and automating customized variables in *Field Book App*, a mobile phone application to collect data in the field and laboratory.
-Most frequently, users create variables through the user app's interface one by one.
-Also, it's quite intrincate to create variables outside of the application.
+[rfbapp](https://github.com/Metrika-Group/rfbapp) aims at creating and automating customized variable/trait forms for *Field Book App*, a mobile phone application to collect data in the field and laboratory.
+Most frequently, users create variable or trait forms through the user  interface of the app one by one.
+However, it's quite intrincate to create variables outside of the application, and also it is not possible to save separately to share with others.
 With *rfbapp* users can automate the creation of multiples variables at once without interacting with the mobile application.
+It means, users would be able to save the form files in their PC.
-Then, users are able to export them inside a *.trt* file, to be finally load it in Field Book App's trait folder.
+Then, users are capable to export this form file in *.trt* format, to be finally load it in Field Book application.

-An important feature of Field Book App is that runs without any internet connection, making a plausible solution in places where there is bad or no internet connection.
-It operates on android devices and it free to use.
+An important feature of `Field Book App` is that runs without any internet connection, making a plausible solution in places where there is no internet connection.
+It operates on `Android` devices and it **free** to use.

 *rfbapp* supports the whole list types of variables available in Field Book App, such as: